Listen to this article

 Step 2: Financial Health Assessment

-The three pillars: Analyze the income statement💡 Definition:An income statement shows a company's revenues and expenses, helping assess financial performance over time., balance sheet💡 Definition:A balance sheet shows what you own and owe, helping assess financial health and make informed decisions., and cash flow statement💡 Definition:A cash flow statement tracks cash inflows and outflows, helping you manage finances effectively. to understand the company's financial health.
+You wouldn't lend money to a friend without knowing their financial situation.
+Why do it with a company?
+The income statement💡 Definition:An income statement shows a company's revenues and expenses, helping assess financial performance over time., balance sheet💡 Definition:A balance sheet shows what you own and owe, helping assess financial health and make informed decisions., and cash flow statement💡 Definition:A cash flow statement tracks cash inflows and outflows, helping you manage finances effectively. are the three documents that tell you the real story.

 Income Statement Analysis: